 Where non-compliance is identified through a third party, we will agree corrective actions with the supply partner alongside an agreed deadline.
 Satisfactory evidence of non-compliance resolution must be provided within an agreed timeframe.

 We recognise that global influences on the environment, employment conditions and human rights are ever changing.
 To enable us to keep up to date with these changes, and any developments, we review our policies and procedures periodically and update them when necessary.
 We take this into account whilst developing our business internationally.

-This statement has been approved by the Co-Founders / CEOs, Christiaan Ashworth and John Parker, and has been made pursuant to section 54 of the UK Modern Slavery Act 2015 with respect to the financial year ending 31 March 2020.
+This statement has been approved by the CEO, Parker Gundersen, and has been made pursuant to section 54 of the UK Modern Slavery Act 2015 with respect to the financial year ending 31 March 2023.
 A signed copy is available upon request.